 Bundesliga restart gives hope to other leagues - Schalke's Wagner

-The resumption of the German Bundesliga next weekend amid the COVID-19 crisis will give hope to other European leagues that they can also successfully return, according to Schalke 04 coach David Wagner.
+BERLIN – The resumption of the German Bundesliga next weekend amid the Covid-19 crisis will give hope to other European leagues that they can also successfully return, according to Schalke 04 coach David Wagner.

 The Bundesliga season will restart on May 16, making it the first European league to resume amid the pandemic that has infected more than 3.95 million people globally and killed more than 270,000.